jardondaful/TrailMatch/README.md

+# TrailMatch

+TrailMatch is an application that utilizes natural language processing to recommend and visualize your ideal hiking trail based on your own user input.

-## Getting Started
+### Getting Started

-Follow these instructions to set up and run the app on your local machine.
+Follow these instructions to set up and run the TrailMatch app on your local machine.

 ### Prerequisites

-Make sure you have Node.js and npm installed on your machine.
+Before getting started, ensure that you have Node.js and npm (Node Package Manager) installed on your machine.

 ### Installation